dewynl/msc-ai-capstone-project/docs/dissertation.md

 ## 3.2 Data Protection and Privacy

 The most straightforward privacy decision in this research: **use no real student or institutional data whatsoever**.
-All 1,300 training examples and 4,403 educational components are synthetically generated using GPT-4.
+All 1,300 training examples and 4,403 educational components are synthetically generated using Claude (Anthropic's large language model).
 This approach completely eliminates privacy risks—there's no real student information to protect, no institutional data to anonymize, and no GDPR concerns about processing personal data.

 This wasn't just convenient; it was necessary.
 Institutional access to real syllabi proved difficult due to GDPR concerns and administrative barriers.
 Rather than spending months negotiating data access agreements, synthetic generation enabled rapid iteration whilst guaranteeing privacy by design.